 As long as you avoid the entry-level trim, there are plenty of neat touches inside the Scenic, all aimed at making family life a little easier.
 These include front and rear underfloor lidded cubbies to store the kids’ toys, an additional rear view mirror to help keep an eye on what they’re up to and a huge central sliding armrest-come-storage console.
 In the rear, there are fold-down picnic tables and even more storage, and the rear seats fold and slide to maximise leg or luggage space.
 However, the rear bench is split in two, rather than being three made up of individual seats like in the most versatile rivals.
 Additionally, the sprung-loaded rear seats can be released and folded flat automatically by using switches in the boot or via the touch-screen.
 It’s just a shame you have to fold them back up using good old muscle power.
 There’s 572-litres of space in the boot with the rear seats in place, which is big enough to cope with most family needs.

-The Grand Scenic is available with two petrol and four diesel engines, and we’ve tried most of them.
+The Scenic is available with two petrol and four diesel engines, and we’ve tried most of them.
 The diesel Hybrid Assist uses an additional battery and a small electric motor to boost the 1.5-litre diesel engine’s low-speed driveability, reducing CO2 emissions in the process.
 It effectively means you can pull higher gears at lower revs; roundabouts can be tackled in third – rather than second – gear, without any fear of the engine bogging down.
 In fairness, though, the standard 1.5 diesel – without the hybrid gubbins – will be plenty flexible enough for most drivers.
-The two 1.6-litre diesel engines, one with 128bhp and one with 158bhp, can get a bit vocal if you really work them, but both are sufficiently strong in the mid-range, so they rarely need extending beyond their comfort zone.
+The two 1.6-litre diesel engines, one with 130 horsepower and one with 160 horsepower, can get a bit vocal if you really work them, but both are sufficiently strong in the mid-range, so they rarely need extending beyond their comfort zone.
 The lower-powered unit will be plenty perky enough for most, but automatic fans might be interested to learn that the higher-powered one comes with a six-speed dual-clutch gearbox that’s surprisingly smooth.
-The 1.2-litre turbocharged petrol is surprisingly perky away from the mark, so much so that your passengers will remain oblivious to its modest capacity.
-Once the initial boost is spent, however, the engine lacks sufficient mid-range flexibility, so if you regularly haul a full contingent, you’ll be better off with one of the diesels.
+You can also have this gearbox with the 1.5.
+The two turbocharged petrol choices are both 1.3swith either 115- or 140 horsepower, and so far, we’ve only tried the latter.
+It’s surprisingly perky away from the mark, so much so that your passengers will remain oblivious to its modest capacity.
+Once the initial boost is spent, however, the engine is a little short on mid-range flexibility, so if you regularly haul a full contingent, you’ll be better off with one of the diesels.

 The Scenic is about par for the course when it comes to pricing: it’s not the cheapest car of its type, but it’s certainly not the most expensive, either.
 The slinky looks not only give a swish image, but they’ll also help maintain the car’s desirability, which can only be a good thing for resale values.
 Most of the engines do a relatively solid job for fuel economy and CO2 emissions, compared with their equivalent rivals.
-It’s no surprise that the Hybrid Assist version is the cleanest, with an official fuel economy figure of 80.7mpg and CO2 emissions of just 92g/km, but the advantage over the regular 1.5 diesel (72.4mpg and 100g/km) isn’t big enough to drop company car tax bills by a whole lot, so it is likely to remain a rare sight on UK roads.
-The 1.6 diesels both beat 60mpg, but neither of the petrols bust the 50mpg barrier.
+It’s no surprise that the Hybrid Assist version is the cleanest, with an official fuel economy figure of around 80mpg and CO2 emissions of just over 90/km, but the advantage over the regular 1.5 diesel (around 72mpg and 100g/km) isn’t big enough to drop company car tax bills by a whole lot, so it is likely to remain a rare sight on UK roads.
+The 1.6 diesels both beat 60mpg, while both petrols hover at around the 50mpg mark.

 The fresh-out-the-box Grand Scenic is too new for any meaningful reliability data to be available, but it is based on the same platform as the Nissan Qashqai, so it shares many of the same mechanicals and electronics.
 The Qashqai is a reasonably strong performer, so that bodes well for the Scenic.
 That said, Renault currently sits around the middle of Warranty Direct’s manufacturer rankings, while Nissan occupies a significantly loftier position.
 The fact that the two marques are built in different countries may have some bearing on how they rate for reliability.